Professor Adam Tomkins – arguably an academic but no scholar

 On his retirement the Telegraph, always keen to insult Scotland by patronising it stupid, ran a page of puffery entitled, “The Man Who Put Scotland on the Map“.
 (The Scotsman, the Torygraph’s cousin in Scotland, followed suit.)
 Clifford’s successor, John Leighton, is a much more low-key chap, educated in Edinburgh in fine art.
 Never slow to be condescending the Torygraph said, “Once again Edinburgh has picked the right man”.
 The collective groans of derision rose higher than Clifford’s self-esteem, which is to say, above and beyond the pinnacle of the Scott Monument.

 Sadly, the great elevation, the top London post Clifford had set has heart on securing, head of the V&A in London, “the only job I ever wanted” never materialised.
 He drifted off into relative obscurity.
-Being a professional carpetbagger does not guarantee world success let alone domination.
+Life as a carpetbagger doesn’t guarantee career success.

-If the definition of a carpetbagger is someone or some group seeing a vacuum, a gap in the market, goes out of their way to grasp the opportunity and profit by it at the expense of others, then the newly announced political party RISE must fit that category.
+If the definition of a carpetbagger is someone or some group seeing a vacuum, a gap in the market, somebody who goes out of their way for personal profit at the expense of others, then the raggle-taggle political party RISE must fit that category.

-RISE calls itself an alliance of the Scottish Socialists, Radical Independence, the Scottish Left Project and other groups who plan to fight May’s Holyrood election as part of an anti-austerity coalition similar, as the Sunday Herald announced it, to Syriza in Greece and Podemos in Spain.
+RISE calls itself an alliance of the Scottish Socialists, Radical Independence, the Scottish Left Project and other groups, each planning to fight elections as part of an anti-austerity coalition similar to Syriza in Greece and Podemos in Spain.
 There’s ambition for you.

-He said: “RISE is an important ingredient in maximizing the strength of the on-going independence movement.
+Fox said: “RISE is an important ingredient in maximizing the strength of the ongoing independence movement.
 The independence movement does not belong to the SNP.
 It is not Nicola’s plaything.
 Supporting Scotland’s democratic right to self-determination does not make you a Scottish nationalist, it makes you a democrat.”

-In one paragraph he states power belongs to RISE, implying RISE will take it by removing votes from the SNP.
-The snide remark at Nicola Sturgeon who has devoted her life to Scotland’s democracy is insulting.
-The Better Together mob are surely smirking at the sight of their work carried on by their opponents.
+“Nicola’s play thing’ – there’s socialist generosity for you.
+Sturgeon has devoted her life to Scotland’s democracy.
+The Better Together mob are surely smirking at the sight of their nefarious goals carried on by their RISE opponents.

-Like Rankin’s Rebus murder set in the Scottish Parliament less than one year after it opened, it’s all to early, pal.
+Like Ian Rankin’s Rebus murder set in the Scottish Parliament less than one year after it opened, the pop-up shop appearance of RISE was far too early, pal.